 Using Source Materials: An Introduction

 Plagiarism, as stated in the University of Richmond Honor Code Statutes, "is the presentation, oral and/or written, of words, facts, or ideas belonging to another source without proper acknowledgment"(1).
 For academic writing, this usually involves the use of outside material without properly citing sources.
-To avoid unintentionally plagiarizing a source, be sure to check your paper's documentation with your professor and/or a consultant at the Writing Center.
+To avoid unintentionally plagiarizing a source, be sure to check your paper's documentation with your professor and/or a tutor at the Writing Center.

 You should also check with your professor about the "style" of documentation you'll need to use.
 Each academic field uses its own system for citing sources.
 In English, the standard is The Modern Language Association (MLA) Handbook.
 In History, many UR professors require Kate Turabian's A Manual For Writers.
 Psychologists use The Publication Manual of the American Psychological Association (APA).
-These three guides, and several others, are available at the bookstore; some are on reserve at Boatwright Library.
+These three guides, and several others, are available at the Bookstore; some are on reserve at Boatwright Library.
 Short reference sheets to these systems are also available here on Writer's Web.

 What is a Direct Quotation?